DrN8PhD/VasoMoto/README.md

 ***Use at your own peril with other microcontrollers.
 I tried to clearly label what pins should be changed, but it's possible to incinerate your microcontroller if pin assignments are incorrect.***
 --
+## v4.1.1
+* Added slow pressure ramp.
+This is different than the step protocol in VasoTracker.
+This slowly increases the set pressure at a given rate in mmHg/minute.

 ## v4.1.0
 * Multiple bug fixes.
 * Additional code to allow VasoTracker to control pressure and do timed pressure steps without the need for NI interface.